hrevert/HtTimeZone/docs/doctrine-date-time-type.md

 }
 ```
 ## Storing time in other timezones(NOT UTC)
-Lets say you want to store user`s time zone in the same timezone(NOT UTC), say `Asia/Kathmandu`.
+Lets say you want to store user's time zone in the same timezone(NOT UTC), say `Asia/Kathmandu`.

 ```php
 <?php